tranquilitynode/elements-federation/demo/README.md

 # Protocol Demo

-A demonstration of protocols used by the Ocean network, including federated signing and asset issuance.
+A demonstration of protocols used by the Elements network, including federated signing and asset issuance.

 ## Instructions